Elevate Your Career with an MBA Degree from UM-Flint

 Students can personalize their curriculum by choosing one of the following concentrations according to their career interests and aspirations.
 Specializing in a functional area can help you build in-depth knowledge and differentiate yourself from the competition.

-The Accounting concentration introduces advanced concepts in taxation, financial reporting, and financial statement analysis.
+The Accounting concentration introduces advanced concepts in taxation, financial reporting, data analytics and financial statement analysis.

 - Computer Information Systems